openwallet-foundation/credo-ts-ext/packages/rest/README.md

 **Configuration**

-To find out all available configuration options from the cli, you can run the cli command with `--help`.
+To find out all available configuration options from the CLI, you can run the CLI command with `--help`.
 This will print a full list of all available options.

 ```sh
 # With docker